elcruzo/obstacle-avoidance-robot/README.md

 - The `NewPing` library (follow the steps [here](https://github.com/livetronic/Arduino-NewPing) to install the library)
 - The `Servo` library (follow the steps [here](https://github.com/arduino-libraries/Servo.git) to install the library)

-Alternatively, you can download the `NewPing` and `Servo` libraries at once [here](https://drive.google.com/drive/folders/1lqiFnQzWBFHUvfqWoi74inQqqap2ES35?usp=sharing).
+Alternatively, you can download the `NewPing` and `Servo` libraries [here](https://drive.google.com/drive/folders/1lqiFnQzWBFHUvfqWoi74inQqqap2ES35?usp=sharing) at once.

 ## Installation